Women gaining ground in the Music Industry

 What do the others say?
 Do you think that it is more difficult for women to be successful in this industry?

-Megan: I think there are certainly situations in which you have to prove yourself more as a woman.
+Megan: I think there are certain situations in which you have to prove yourself more as a woman.
 Because despite many efforts towards gender equality, there are still people who think conservatively and would give preference to men in audio engineering settings.
 However, I do not let myself be intimidated by that.

 Michelle: Contrary to the past, when it was almost impossible to get a job as a woman in this industry, times have luckily changed, and women now have real opportunities.
 A good example is Isabel Griffiths, who has worked on many films such as Harry Potter and Stars Wars, or Darcy Proper.
 Since I have not worked in the industry yet, I can’t say anything about my own experience.